Healthy Eating Guide

 Concentrated Energy and Vital Functions

-Fats are the body’s most concentrated source of energy (9 kcal per gram).
-They are essential for absorbing fat-soluble vitamins (A, D, E, and K), cushioning organs, supporting cell growth, and producing hormones.
+Fats: are the body’s most concentrated source of energy (9 kcal per gram).
+They are essential for absorbing fat-soluble vitamins (A, D, E, and K), cushioning organs, supporting cell growth, and enable producing hormones.

 Limit total fat to ≤30% of daily calories (≈67 g per